Authored by the expert who managed and guided the team behind the Greece Property Pack

 How much are property prices expected to increase in the Peloponnese in 2026?

-As of early 2026, property prices in the Peloponnese are expected to increase by approximately 3 to 6% over the year, representing a moderation from the stronger growth seen in 2024 and 2025.
+As of 2026, property prices in the Peloponnese are expected to increase by about 6% for the full year, with stronger growth near the sea and slower growth inland.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in the Peloponnese.